The Better Business Regulation (BBR) project aims to support businesses primarily by making business regulations easier to access and understand.

 For an individual business, a Business Continuity Plan is an essential part of any organisation’s response planning setting out how the business will operate following an incident and how it expects to return to ‘business as usual’ in the quickest possible time.

-Local councils have an emergency plan covering major incidents like flooding, flu pandemics and transport accidents.
+Local councils have a Preparing for Emergencies Plan covering major incidents like flooding, flu pandemics and transport accidents.

 Trade associations support, advise and promote companies within their industry and it is possible to search the Trade Association Forum website for relevant trade associations.